solana-foundation/developer-content/docs/core/transactions.md

-This array starts with a [compact-u16](/docs/core/transactions#compact-array-format) encoding of the number of account addresses, followed by the addresses ordered by the permissions required of the accounts:
+This array starts with a [compact-u16](/docs/core/transactions#compact-array-format) encoding of the number of account addresses, followed by the addresses ordered by the privileges for the accounts.
+The metadata in the message header is used to determine the number of accounts in each section.

 - Accounts that are writable and signers
 - Accounts that are read-only and signers